 Check your maps and head to North Bruderheim Provincial Recreation Area for some fun on OHVs and ATVs in a family-oriented play area for off-road motorsport enthusiasts.
 This carefully maintained recreation area offers some of the best OHV trails in the province.

 It’s a change of pace just down the road in Lamont and area, where you will find a concentration of historic churches and architecture on a self-guided tour.
-There are more than 40 churches in the area, many with notable architecture.
+There are more than 40 churches in Lamont County, many with notable architecture.

-Mundare is your next stop, at the intersection of Hwy 15 and Secondary Highway 855.
-This is the home of the world-famous Mundare Sausage, and Stawnichy’s meats.
-While you’re here, do some shopping for more than 80 authentic Ukrainian foods, including perogies, sausages, and more.
-Make sure to grab some sausage for the road.
+The Town of Mundare is your next stop, at the intersection of Hwy 15 and Secondary Highway 855.
+Mundare is home to the World’s Largest Sausage.
+Be sure to stop into Mundare Sausage for Ukrainian foods, including perogies, kubie burgers, pepperoni and make sure to grab some sausage for the road!

 Work up an appetite by playing a round of golf at Whitetail Crossing, known as one of the best-groomed golf courses in Alberta.